 It’s true that face recognition systems can easily be exposed to spoofing attacks; it doesn’t mean you can’t do anything to prevent them.
 Some biometric liveness checks can help you fight against hacking attempts.

-How to Prevent Face Recognition Spoofing with Liveness Detection?
+How to Prevent a Spoofing Attack with Liveness Detection?

 There are various methods to counter face spoof attacks.
 They all come under the general term of “liveness detection.”